Microphone control in Power Apps

 A control that enables app users to record sounds from their device.

 Use the Microphone control to capture audio with a device's microphone.
 The device must have a microphone and the user must authorize the app to use the microphone.
-The microphone control is supported when running in a web browser.

 The most recently recorded audio clip is available through the Audio property.
 With this property, recorded audio can be:

 - Played back with the Audio control.
 Use the Audio control to listen to the recording.
 For more information, see the examples.

 - Temporarily put in a variable or a collection.
 Use the Set or Collect functions to store audio clips in a variable or a collection.
 Use caution with multiple audio clips in a collection at the same time with device's limited memory.
 Use the SaveData and LoadData functions to move audio clips to the local storage on the device and for offline scenarios.

 - Stored in a database.
 Use the Patch function to store audio clips in a database.

 - Transmitted as a base64 encoded text string.
 Use the JSON function to base64 encode audio clips.

 - AAC format for iOS.